Monica Short

 Canberra

-Located on Ngunnawal and Ngambri lands, Monica is based in Canberra.
+Monica is on Ngunnawal and Ngambri land and is based in Canberra.

 Monica applies a pedagogy and theology of kindness in her teaching.
 This teaching and learning approach creates opportunities for all educational stakeholders to care for each other pastorally and to show and nurture kindness.
 Further, it aims for all people in a learning system to journey transformational learning moments together - spiritually, physically, socially and emotionally well.
 Monica utilises the heutagogical principles of collaborative learning and democratising education in her teaching.